tpitale/staccato/README.md

     # Track timing (all values optional, but should include time)
     tracker.timing(category: 'runtime', variable: 'db', label: 'query', time: 50) # time in milliseconds

+### "Global" Options ###

+    # Track a Non-Interactive Event
+    tracker.event(category: 'video', action: 'play', non_interactive: true)

+Non-Interactive events are useful for tracking things like emails sent, or other events that are not directly the result of a user's interaction.

+The option `non_interactive` is accepted for all methods on `tracker`.

 ## Google Documentation